Delivering your news, mindfully

 While my focus was on language and content, I also designed the visual system to support tone and clarity.
 The layout emphasized calm, space, and hierarchy—reinforcing the product’s emotional goals through simple, accessible design.

-User Testing
+Testing Methodology

 Results